Your Questions About Passwordless Authentication Answered

 How To Use Passwordless Authentication With Dexatel's API

-The Dexatel API allows the use of passwordless authentication as well as OTP with SMS.
+The Dexatel SMS API allows the use of passwordless auth with OTP SMS.
 You need to connect your application or website to the Dexatel Platform using the Dexatel Verify API.

 The purpose of the Verify API is to generate and send a one-time code to a user's phone number.
 This way, users can enter the code sent to their phone numbers to log in to their accounts.